Zeekk3n/Andrey.github.io/_posts/2023-05-05-imf-writeup-.md

 show_time: true
 ---

 imf, is a machine from Vulnhub platform.
-I recommend you do these CTF because for the certfication called eCCptv2 the last machine will be something like this
+I recommend you do these CTF because for the certification called eCCptv2 the last machine will be something like this

 **We will see all this from the perspective and methodology of a penetration test.**